-It also ensure that product managers don’t all wind up reaching out to the same customer and can help to drive clean customer research protocols to ensure that customers don’t experience thrash from working with so many different product teams at once.
+It also ensures that product managers don’t all wind up reaching out to the same customer and can help to drive clean customer research protocols to ensure that customers don’t experience thrash from working with so many different product teams at once.

 Product ops help ensure that inbound feedback doesn’t fall through the cracks and that product managers close the loop on any open threads of research that they’re tackling.

 3. Toolkits and Processes

 As product teams grow, they will use different tools for their work.
 They might use Google Drive, Dropbox Paper, Quip, Notion, and Confluence for documentation.
 They might use Sketch, Marvel, Figma, and InvisionApp for mock-ups.
 Or they might use Survey Monkey, Google Forms, Respondent, and Alpha for user research.

 It starts to get pretty crazy pretty fast, and soon no one knows where to find information anymore.